PyMoDAQ/PyMoDAQ/docs/src/user_folder/other_modules.rst

 H5Saver
 -------

-This module is a help to save data in a hierachical hdf5 binary file through the **pytables** package.
-Using the ``H5Saver`` object will make sure you can explore your datas with the H5Browser.
-The object can be used to: punctually save one set of data such as with the DAQ_Viewer (see :ref:`daq_viewer_saving_single`), save multiple acquisition such as with the DAQ_Scan
-(see :ref:`daq_scan_saving`) or save on the fly with enlargeable arrays such as the :ref:`continuous_saving` mode of the DAQ_Viewer.
+This module is a help to save data in a hierarchical hdf5 binary file through one of the supported backends (pytables or h5py, configurable in the settings).
+Using the ``H5Saver`` object will make sure you can explore your data with the H5Browser.
+The object can be used to: punctually save one set of data such as with the DAQ_Viewer (see :ref:`daq_viewer_saving_single`), save multiple acquisition such as with the DAQ_Scan (see :ref:`daq_scan_saving`) or save on the fly with enlargeable arrays such as the :ref:`continuous_saving` mode of the DAQ_Viewer.

    .. _save_settings_fig2: